Curtains for Steelers' defense in 36-17 AFC title game loss

 FOXBOROUGH, Mass.
 (AP) -- LeGarrette Blount burst through the line at the Pittsburgh 19, slipped one tackle and bulled into another defender at the 9.

-Cornerback William Gay wrapped him up, but just got pushed backward.
+Safety Mike Mitchell wrapped him up, but just got pushed backward.
 Three more Steelers pitched in, still unable to bring the New England running back down.
 And then came three more defenders - along with a whole bunch of Patriots pushing Blount toward the goal line.

 By the time seven Steelers managed to tackle him, Blount had carried 18 yards to the 1-yard line.
-He finished the job on the next play to give the Patriots a 27-9 lead as they snapped the Steelers' nine-game winning streak on Sunday and won 36-17 in the AFC championship game.
+He finished the job on the next play to give the Patriots an 18-point lead as they snapped the Steelers' nine-game winning streak on Sunday and won 36-17 in the AFC championship game.

 Instead of Pittsburgh going to its first Super Bowl since the 2010 season, the Patriots are heading to their second in three years and seventh since 2001.
 And it will be Tom Brady trying for his fifth NFL title instead of Ben Roethlisberger going for his third.